Evaluating Privilege Usage of Agents with Real-World Tools: Discussion

 \section{Discussion}

 { \bf Interaction with Real-World Services}.
 GrantBox has enabled seamless integration of real-world MCP servers, but many of these servers still need to interact with external services and environments.
-For example, we integrate alibaba cloud OPS MCP server~\cite{aliyun2026mcp}, which requires interaction with real cloud infrastructure.
-Thus, building whole evaluation environments still requires efforts in setting corresponding services and data.
-In future work, we aim to enable simulated response generation for MCP servers to reduce dependency on external environments.
+For example, we integrate Alibaba cloud OPS MCP server~\cite{aliyun2026mcp}, which requires interaction with real cloud infrastructure.
+Thus, building a complete evaluation environment still requires effort to set up the corresponding services and data.
+In future work, we aim to enable simulated response generation for MCP servers to reduce the dependency on external environments.

 { \bf Defense Mechanisms}.
 This work evaluates the native security capabilities of LLMs in managing privilege usage, without incorporating existing defense techniques.
 In future work, we will assess advanced defense mechanisms using GrantBox.
 Moreover, GrantBox supports modular extensions through pre-defined hooks, multiple agent modes, and a containerized environment, enabling seamless integration of text filters~\cite{StruQ, can-indirect, debenedetti2025defeating}, plan validation modules~\cite{ipiguard, task, VeriGuard}, and fine-grained privilege control~\cite{helou2025delegated}.